 How to improve your presentation skills

-Show some enthusiasm – We’ve all been in a lecture or meeting where it seems like the presenter would rather be anywhere but there.
-It’s important that you aren’t monotone but don’t over compensate – nothing worse than false eagerness.
-Your audience will be more engaged if you show passion and enthusiasm for your topic, and if you’re more focused more on your subject you won’t be focused on how your audience is perceiving you.
+We’ve all been in a lecture or meeting where it seems like the presenter would rather be anywhere but there.
+It’s important that you aren’t monotone but don’t over compensate.
+Nothing worse than false eagerness.
+Your audience will be more engaged if you show passion and enthusiasm for your topic.
+If you’re more focused more on your subject you won’t be focused on how your audience is perceiving you.

 Don’t panic!!! – You’ll be absolutely fine